sheamus-hei/whiteboarding/articles/19-JS-Array-Utils.md

 More on the map function [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 So how would we build it on our own?

-We'll define our homegrown map funciton as `myMap`, and it will take two arguments, the array and the callback function.
+We'll define our homegrown map funciton as `myMap`, and it will take two arguments, the array `arr` and the callback function `cb`.

 	function myMap(arr, cb) {